DonutsDonuts

 Zinc is another important building block for keratin and is important for the general health and functioning of our follicles.
 So it makes sense that zinc deficiencies can lead to hair loss.

 The good news is that studies have shown that zinc can help regrow hair in cases of deficiency.
 While zinc deficiencies aren’t very common, people who have malabsorption syndromes, like inflammatory bowel disease, may have trouble getting enough zinc.
-You can find zinc in fortified cereals, tofu and hemp seeds.
+You can find zinc in fortified cereals and tofu.

 Find Out: Can IBS Cause Hair Loss?